“I want to be somebody who can show it’s not impossible. Just because there’s not a lot of us doesn’t mean you can’t.”

 “I want to be somebody who can show it’s not impossible.
 Just because there’s not a lot of us doesn’t mean you can’t,” she says.

 “It’s really all of us that need to change,” she says.
 “I’m not trying to point fingers, saying that this is an issue because of you.
-It’s like, no, these have just been issues and we’re highlighting them.
+No, these have just been issues and we’re highlighting them.
 We’re not trying to demonize anyone or victimize anyone.
-It’s more just how can we come together rather so that everyone feels good together.
+It’s more just how can we come together so everyone feels good together.

-“It’s going to take having difficult conversations and just really being aware of how you think and how you’ve interacted with people.
+“It’s going to take having difficult conversations and being aware of how you think and how you’ve interacted with people.
 It takes all of us.”

-Rouse found the spotlight when one of her Instagram posts was used by the NCAA in its Division III Twitter feed highlighting the issue earlier this month:
+Rouse found the spotlight when one of her Instagram posts was used by the NCAA in its Division III Twitter feed highlighting the issue in June 2020.

 “I was very excited to see it,” Rouse says.
 “I felt grateful that they’re really highlighting this issue, and they’re supporting their minority students within the sports.”